Guettaf-Mazigh/Store-Management-C/README.md

 Delete a product: Allows the user to remove a product from the inventory.

-Modify a product: Provides functionality for the user to update the information of an existing product.

 Sort products by price: Implements a selection sort algorithm to arrange products by price, either from least expensive to most expensive or vice versa.